mmenestret/mmenestret.github.io/_posts/2019-02-16-functors-cat-theory.md

 ## Let's try to rephrase that

 - Functors represent containers (or I like to describe them as "contexts")
-- For now, we won't care about their particularities, all we need to know is that, at some point, they will maybe hold a value or values "inside"
+- For now, we won't care about their particularities, all we need to know is that, at some point, they will maybe hold a value or values "inside" (but keep in mind that every container have particularities, I'll refer to that at the end)
-- Defining an interface about how to access values inside a container does not make any sense since some containers' values would be accessed by index (_arrays_ for example), others only by taking the first element (_stacks_ for example), other by taking the value only if it exists (_optionals_), etc.
+- Defining an generic interface about how to access values inside a container does not make any sense since some containers' values would be accessed by index (_arrays_ for example), others only by taking the first element (_stacks_ for example), other by taking the value only if it exists (_optionals_), etc.
-- __However__, we can define an interface defining how the value(s) inside containers could be modified by a provided function
+- __However__, we can define an interface defining how the value(s) inside containers is modified by a function despite being in a container

 __So, to summarize, a _functor_ is a kind of container that can be mapped over by a function.__

 But _functors_ have to respect some rules, called _functor_'s laws...

-- __Identity__: A _functor_ mapped over by the identity function is the same as the original _functor_
+- __Identity__: A _functor_ mapped over by the identity function is the same as the original _functor_ (the container and its content remain unchanged)
 - __Composition__: A _functor_ mapped over the composition of two functions is the same as the _functor_ mapped over the first function and then mapped over the second one

 # How does it look like in practice